Frequently Asked Questions

 Speed: When you find a new wild favimon, or when you switch the active favimon during battle, the favimon with the highest speed goes first.
 Max is 10.

-When you collect a wild favimon, it retains most stat changes from battle, except for health, which is refilled to its max.
-During the game, hover your cursor over stats values for more information about them.
+When you collect a wild favimon its health is restored, but it retains other stat changes from battle.
+During the game, hover over stats values for more information about them.

 Remember, if your favourite favimon is defeated, you can always try to collect it again.